 Here is an interesting method which I recently discovered that allows you to plant a backdoor to your Windows 7 operating system so that you can always reset or even add a new user account without even first logging in to Windows.
 This method is a bit restrictive because it requires an administrator privilege to the computer in order to make changes to the system but it does not involve installing any third party software or changing any system files like the old DreamPackPL.

 This backdoor allows you to run command prompt (cmd.exe) with system privilege from the Windows 7 login screen.
 So with a system privilege command prompt in your hands, you can actually do a lot of stuff including creating new accounts to resetting administrator password to gain access to the password protected Windows.
-Check out the step-by-step instructions:
+Check out these step-by-step instructions:

 1. First, make sure you are logged in as an administrator.
 Click on the start button, type cmd in the Search programs and files bar, right click on the cmd.exe that is displayed on the list and select “Run as administrator”.